Perth Glory FC: Youth

+On loan

 Ownership and finances

-Currently, the club is majority owned by Tony Sage with Kenny Keogh owning a small stake in the club.

 In 1995, a consortium led by Nick Tana aimed to have a football team in Perth for the National Soccer League, subsequently Perth Glory were licensed to join the 1996–97 NSL season.
 In January 2004, Nick Tana announced he was planning to sell Perth Glory at the end of the season.
 On 30 April 2006, Tana and Football Federation Australia reached an agreement for FFA to take control of the club on 1 May 2006 to assume interim ownership of the club.

 On 23 February 2007, Football Federation Australia announced triumvirate of local businessmen, Tony Sage, Brett McKeon and John Spence would take ownership of the club, with a commitment to make the club the powerhouse it was in the NSL.
 In 2008, Spence walked away from the club leaving Tony Sage and Brett McKeon as co-owners.
 On 18 February 2009, co-owner Brett McKeon quit the club as owner, making Tony Sage sole owner after buying out McKeon's shares.
+Kenny Keogh also owned a small stake in the club.

 On 19 December 2011, Tony Sage threatened to leave the club, however after apologising and dismissing his threats as an emotional outburst, he re-affirmed his commitment to the club.
 In February 2020, Tony Sage confirmed that a majority of his stake in the club was set to be sold to the London Football Exchange, a football-based cryptocurrency exchange.
 This deal, however, eventually fell through due to growing speculation over its legitimacy.
+In July 2023, Tony Sage stepped down as chairman, with the Australian Professional Leagues (APL) being appointed as receivers of the club to manage its sale.

+On 17 October 2023, the APL confirmed that Australian property developer Robert Brij would be the new owner of the club, together with John Nekic (who is to be the incoming chairman), both of Primeland Group.
+On 13 November 2023, it was reported that the sale to Robert Brij would be terminated just days before the formal takeover with the APL now engaging with other parties to secure a new buyer.

+On 14 February 2024, Fairfax news outlets reported that Ross Pelligra, who also owns Italian club Catania FC under Pelligra Group, had agreed a deal to acquire the club although it had not yet been officially announced by the APL.
+The club confirmed the new ownership on 16 February 2024 with Pelligra becoming the club's chairman.